Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

 HurtDataEditors allow the target of an [Ability](ability.md#abilities) a chance to edit its [AbilityData](ability.md#abilitydata) post hit.

-`HurtDataEditor.cs` represents a basic, general-purpose HurtDataEditor used by our template.
+`HurtDataEditor.cs` represents a basic, general-purpose HurtDataEditor used by the template.
 This component can be found attached to the Hurtboxes GameObject under the Human prefab and its Hero and Villain prefab variants.

 #### HurtResponders